-Funding for ISS Experiments
+Funding for ISS Experiments:

-NSF awards under this solicitation will provide PIs with support to conduct fundamental and translational research, to prepare experiments for execution onboard the ISS, to collaborate with service providers as necessary, to provide preliminary analysis to conduct the experiment, to analyze and interpret data, and to disseminate results broadly.
+NSF awards under this solicitation will provide PIs with support to conduct fundamental and translational research, to prepare experiments for execution onboard the ISS, to collaborate with service providers as necessary, to provide preliminary analysis to conduct the experiment, to travel as necessary for launch preparation, to analyze and interpret data, and to disseminate results broadly.
 CASIS will assist grantees in translating ground-based experiments and technologies into the space-appropriate hardware offered in this solicitation where possible.
-Costs associated with the translation of the proposed experiments to experiments onboard the ISS, including training of ISS crews, hauling equipment to the ISS, and conducting experiments at the ISS, will be covered by CASIS.
+All costs associated with the translation of the proposed experiments to flight experiments onboard the ISS, including training of ISS crews, hauling equipment to the ISS, and conducting experiments at the ISS, will be covered by CASIS.
 CASIS, via their cooperative agreement with National Aeronautics and Space Administration (NASA), will provide funding to Implementation Partners to utilize existing hardware and capabilities but not necessarily to make significant modifications or develop new capabilities.
-For information on available flight hardware for this solicitation please contact the CASIS operations team (NSFCASIS@iss-casis.org) if you have any questions or concerns.
+Budget levels for implementation supported by CASIS are capped at \$450,000 total.
+For information on available flight hardware for this solicitation, please contact the CASIS operations team (NSFCASIS@issnationallab.org) if you have any questions or concerns.